- Graduate Support

 Patel Conservatory at the Straz Center for the Performing Arts

 The Patel Conservatory gives Academy Prep students the tools to dream, reach, discover and create the performing arts.
-Academy Prep Center of Tampa was selected from dozens of applicants to participate in a unique advanced partnership, in which students learn from experienced instructors about a wide variety of acting techniques, the power of voice, body language, and much more!
+Academy Prep Center of Tampa was selected from dozens of applicants to participate in a unique advanced partnership, in which students learn from experienced instructors in two subjects – acting and dance.
+In each course, students learn the power of voice, body language, and much more!
 Master classes and workshops are offered on a weekly basis to students interested in the performing arts.

 Sierra Club’s Inspiring Connection Outdoors (ICO)